xu-jiahong/xu-jiahong.github.io/_pages/about.md

 If you are seeking any form of academic cooperation, please feel free to email me 📫 xujh@hainanu.edu.cn

+# 🎉 News
+* 🔥2026.3：Two conference papers accepted by CTO Division at AOM 2026
+* 2026.1：Invited to serve as Publication Co-chair at CSWIM 2026
+* 2025.9：One conference paper accepted by CNAIS 2025

 <span class='anchor' id='-education'></span>
 # 🎓 Education and Work Experiences
 * 2025-now, Hainan University, Lecturer